Dakes/WaniKaniCommunityMnemonics2/README.md

 - *All* HTML tags will be removed during insert into the DB spreadsheet.
 - Content will be displayed within Iframes to further narrow down the possibilities for XSS exploits.
 - Caches data from spreadsheet to make the script more responsive.
-- Old legacy Mnemonics that were by users "c" or "ript:void(0)" (caused by bug) are displayed as Anonymous.
+- Old legacy Mnemonics that were by users "c" or "ript:void(0)" (caused by bug) are displayed as being by Anonymous.
 - Scores/Votes are now properly recorded with the user who voted being saved in the sheet.
 Allowing for only one vote per person and changing of the vote.

 ## Data in sheet